What Is a PMO in Project Management: A 2024 Guide

 Gain exposure to portfolio management.

-Working in a PMO can give you exposure to portfolio management, an understanding of how different projects fit together, and ways to optimize resources across multiple projects.
-You'll learn about how resources are allocated to different areas or projects, changing project priorities, and the project management lifecycle
+Working in a PMO can expose you to portfolio management, help you understand how different projects fit together, and show you ways to optimize resources across multiple projects.
+You'll also have the opportunity to learn about how resources are allocated to different areas or projects, changing project priorities, and the project management lifecycle

 Increase your visibility across the organization’s portfolio.